kszewc/multiSMD/README.md

 The default mode of SMD simulation in here is constant Velocity SMD, which means that the pulling force will be adjusted to provide a constant velocity in the direction of pulling.

-Output
+Output structure
 --------------------------------
-The program generates by a directory containing the input files and subdirectories corresponding to the "pull" directions.
+TThe program creates a structured output directory containing all necessary files for multi-directional SMD simulations:
 Each subdirectory contains an appropriately prepared input file to NAMD or Gromacs, and a bash script to run the given simulation (based on the provided template.run - only for NAMD).
 For NAMD you can run these scripts each separately: